austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

 # Estimate lower bounds on the rate of convergence for Metropolis-Hastings algorithms
-(IMPORTANT: NOT COMPLETED AND UPLOADED TO PIP YET)

 A Python implementation to estimate lower bounds on the geometric convergence rate for RWM Metropolis-Hastings.
 See my dissertation (Chapter 3): https://conservancy.umn.edu/handle/11299/243073.
 This package relies on Pytorch.